meszaros-lajos-gyorgy/raphael-plugin-group/README.md

 WARNING: These plugins were not tested in IE, and I don't care.

-These are plugins I've created for the RaphaelJS library (raphaeljs.com) for my own personal use.
+These are plugins I've created for the RaphaelJS library (http://raphaeljs.com/ - _link is outdated, see updated link below_) for my own personal use.
 Feel free to use them as well.

 # Update!